lfit/releng-docs/docs/git.rst

 Discard a change
 ================

-To discard changes introduced in the last commit.
+To discard changes introduced in the last commit. **Observe** This will only revert changes on your local git copy.
+If you have pushed something to the remote git repository, then this method will not work.

 .. code-block:: bash